 - Provides detailed and comprehensive information on mechanical properties, testing methods and modelling techniques

-Materials science and engineering especially polymer and composite technology, chemical and environmental engineering
+Materials science and engineering professionals, especially those in polymer and composite technology, chemical and environmental engineering

 - No. of pages: